Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 If we learn the inner workings of the Events and Event Procedure we can write Event Procedures of one Form in another Form's Class module, or Event Procedures can be in stand-alone Class Modules, rather than writing all the Event Procedures on the same Form Module.
 We are really heading for that.
 But before touching the tricks at that level, we need to know a few basics of Event handling on Forms.
 How we could do things differently on Form, other than the traditional method we follow now.

 Once we know how these tricks work together, our target is to take all the VBA codes out of the Form Module and organize them in such a way that Coding becomes very easy.
-We will use the Forms for Visual Designing only.
+We will use the Forms for User Interface design only.

 Besides that, once we streamline and adopt the new Coding procedure, we can easily take the backbone of the new procedure to other Projects and coding will become easier, enabling faster completion of new Projects.